 Cunard’s history makes up a huge part of who they are today and all these unique events over the last 180 years are as iconic today as they were then.

-Celebrating these historic events has always been important to Cunard and along with announcing their brand new 2022/2023 itineraries, they are also celebrating another iconic historical occasion.
-2023 marks 100 years since RSM Laconia completed Cunard’s first World Voyage and to celebrate they’re embarking on a season of global adventures inspired by this pioneering feat in ocean travel.
+Celebrating these historic events has always been important to Cunard and 2023 marks 100 years since RSM Laconia completed Cunard’s first World Voyage and to celebrate they’re embarking on a season of global adventures inspired by this pioneering feat in ocean travel.

 Taking inspiration from RMS Laconia’s ground-breaking journey, they’re fleet will embark on two Centenary World Voyages in 2023, calling at ten ports originally featured on that historic circumnavigation of the globe by a passenger ship.